Essential Questions to Ask When Designing Your Dream Home - Royal Homes Essential Questions to Ask When Designing Your Dream Home - Royal Homes

 Cabinets

 There are many options to choose from regarding cabinets – depending on what style of kitchen you are going for.
-Regarding outer cabinet looks, you can select from painted door to thermofoil styles and everything in between.
-Once you choose your colouring and finish of your cabinets, what style are you going to go with?
+Regarding outer cabinet looks, you can select from painted doors to thermofoil styles and everything in between.
+Once you choose the colouring and finish of your cabinets, what style are you going to go with?

 Lastly, choosing your hardware can personalize your kitchen.
 If you’re looking for a clean style, brushed nickel is a well-suited choice.
 Going for a more traditional kitchen?
 Antique English finish or Antique Copper would both help bring that theme together.